hellums/lacey-bacon/README.md

 # OVERVIEW
 Is Lacey Chabert indeed the "Center of the (Hallmark) Universe," as Kevin Bacon reputably is to Hollywood?
-This project seeks to find out, using a [subset of IMDB listed movies](https://github.com/hellums/lacey-bacon/blob/root/watchlist.txt) and actors from Hallmark original movies, romantic comedies, mysteries, and dramas.
+This project addresses that proposition, using a [subset of IMDB listed movies](https://github.com/hellums/lacey-bacon/blob/root/watchlist.txt) and actors from Hallmark original movies, romantic comedies, mysteries, and dramas.

-This repo is the product of a [Code Louisville](https://www.codelouisville.org/) course on Python programming and data analysis.
-All images and websites shown here belong to the original copyright holder and are used for academic and demonstration purposes only.
-Data is [publicly available and courtesy of IMDB](https://www.imdb.com/interfaces/).
+This repo is the result of a [Code Louisville](https://www.codelouisville.org/) course on Python programming and data analysis.
+All images and websites shown here belong to the original copyright holders and are used for academic and demonstration purposes only.
+Source and derived data is [publicly available and courtesy of IMDB](https://www.imdb.com/interfaces/).

 # COMMAND-LINE WALKTHROUGH VIDEO
 [<img alt="romcom video walkthrough" width="600px" src="images/romcom.jpg" />](https://screencast-o-matic.com/watch/c3e6FLVFY4U)